-He lives in Tiffin with his wife, Joan, who is also a member of the music faculty.
+Doug lives in Tiffin with his wife, Joan, who is also a member of the music faculty.
 Together they serve the music ministry program at Trinity United Church of Christ in Tiffin.
-In his spare time, he enjoys reading and is a film buff, teaching courses at Heidelberg on film music and the works of film director Stanley Kubrick.
+In his spare time, he is a film buff, teaching courses at Heidelberg on film music and the works of film director Stanley Kubrick.

-- Composition, Travelin’ Music, a five-movement suite for solo harpsichord, was performed at the national conference of the American Historical Keyboard Society of North American and the American Musical Instrument Society, in Williamsburg, VA, June 2013
+• Travelin’ Music, a five-movement suite for solo harpsichord, was performed by Jackie Edwards Henry at the national conference of the American Historical Keyboard Society of North American and the American Musical Instrument Society, in Williamsburg, VA, June 2013.

-- Composition, Your Morning Rises as a Song, for alto saxophone and organ, was premiered by Gail Levinsky and Joan McConnell, in memory of Dr. Leanne Fazio.
+• Your Morning Rises as a Song, for alto saxophone and organ, was premiered by Gail Levinsky and Joan McConnell, in memory of Dr. Leanne Fazio.
 Heidelberg Faculty/Guest Artist Series, November 2013

-- Director of Chancel Choir, Trinity United Church of Christ
+• Director of the Chancel Choir, Trinity United Church of Christ in Tiffin, Ohio